Section 1 Chapter 01

 “Gimmie a second,” she had already started entering the code on the dial.
 A few seconds later, I heard a little clink.
 She rotated the handles, creating a loud clink.
 I was eager to see what was inside this massive safe.
 I pictured cash.

 “Have you ever held a gun before?”
 Jessica asked.
-I shook my head, investigating the safe contents further.
-Jessica grabbed a handgun out of the safe, keeping her finger from the trigger.
+I shook my head.
+I leaned in a bit to investigate the contents further.

 “Is it loaded?”